kriss506/calculator/README.md

 It does not handle a percent key.

 The top display shows the equation string.
-The next display shows the current term and also the answer after the equals key is pressed.
+The next display shows the current term and the answer after the equals key is pressed.

-The calculator makes use of the javascript eval function to perform the calculation to ensure the correctorder of operations rules are applied. eg multiplication and division before addition and subtraction (brackets buttons are not provided).
+The calculator makes use of the javascript eval function to perform the calculation to ensure the correct order of operations rules are applied. eg multiplication and division before addition and subtraction (brackets buttons are not provided).